jeremiah-olisa/jeremiah-olisa/README.md

 ---

 Hello and welcome to my GitHub profile!
-My name is Jeremiah(The Predator) and I am a Fullstack Software Engineer and Engineering Leader with over a decade of experience in developing scalable applications using C#, JavaScript/TypeScript, SQL, PHP, and more.
+My name is Jeremiah(The Predator) and I am a Fullstack Software Engineer and Engineering Leader with about a decade of experience in developing scalable applications using C#, JavaScript/TypeScript, SQL, PHP, and more.
 I currently serve as the Head of Engineering at MonieVault, driving digital transformation in financial technology.

 ## About Me